 This national event is organized locally by Stakeholders for a Safe Green Village [Facebook] in partnership with the National Center for Safe Routes to School.
 Our regular co-sponsor is the Willow Glen Neighborhood Association – WGNA.

 Participating schools for the Willow Glen event include:

 Willow Glen Elementary; River Glen School K-8; Ernesto Galarza Elementary; and Hammer Montessori Elementary.

-At 7:00 AM on Thursday 11 October 2017, students, parents, and teachers will meet with others in the community at the Bank of America Parking Lot on Lincoln Avenue.
-We will all “Walk to School” from that location after a morning reception and then went to our respective schools.
+On Thursday 11 October 2017, students, parents, and teachers met together at the Bank of America Parking Lot on Lincoln Avenue.
+In celebrating “Walk to School Day”, we all came togehter for a morning reception and then went to our respective schools.

 Join children & adults around the world to celebrate the benefits of walking: